DanRepik/api_foundry/readme.md

     ...
 ```

-Then, in the property definitions for the response contain 'x-am-column-name' attributes to access the SQL columns:
+Then, in the property definitions for the response contain 'x-af-column-name' attributes to access the SQL columns:

 ```yaml
 responses: